GAWAD-LAB-STANFORD/Bacteria_Pipeline/README.md

     - Trimmomatic trimming
     - Count the reads before trimming, the reads left after trimming, and the reads that were removed after trimming
     - Align all reads to human genome using BWA ALN
-    - De novo assembly of contigs using SPAdes from non-human reads
+    - De novo assembly of contigs and scaffolds using SPAdes from non-human reads
-    - Align non-human reads to contigs using BWA MEM
+    - Align non-human reads to contigs and scaffolds using BWA MEM
     - Collect alignment metrics
-    - Count human, contig, and unaligned reads
+    - Count human, contig, scaffold, and unaligned reads
     - Run kraken2 on non-human reads for microbes, plasmids, and phages
-- Summarize metrics like human and contig alignment metrics, read targets, and kraken2 report output
+- Summarize metrics like human, contig, and scaffold alignment metrics, read targets, and kraken2 report output
     - Create json jtree files from kraken2 report outputs for later Rscript
-- Only keep long contigs (default 5kb) and consolidate them into files (320 contigs each)
+- Only keep long contigs/scaffolds (default 5kb) and consolidate them into files (320 contigs/scaffolds each)
-- **2_blast_contigs.sh** - For each file of long contigs, a job will run to classify them using BLAST+ (blastn) against entire nucleotide database, plasmid database, and phage database
+- **2_blast_queries.sh** - For each file of long contigs/scaffolds, a job will run to classify them using BLAST+ (blastn) against entire nucleotide database, plasmid database, and phage database
 - Parse BLAST results
 - Graph human contamination, kraken results, BLAST results, and other measures